 Practicing good dental hygiene habits every day can reduce your need for dental surgery.

 If you’re stressed or fatigued, talk with your doctor about lifestyle changes you can make.

 If you know you’ll need surgery or extensive dental work you may wish to undergo short-term treatment with preventive medication.
 There are a couple of options for preventive treatment.

 One is taking a high dose of androgen therapy before and after surgery.
 Another option is taking a concentrated C1 inhibitor in the hours right before surgery.

 Even if you undergo preventive treatment, “breakthrough” attacks are still possible.
 It’s always important to have on-demand medication available and a plan for how to administer it.

-The U.S. HAE Association recommends keeping a paper or electronic log of every attack, whether it’s mild or severe.
-Logging your attacks will help you and your doctor monitor your treatment plan and understand what triggers your attacks.
+You may find it helpful to keep a paper or electronic log of every attack.
+Logging your attacks will help you, and your doctor monitors your treatment plan and understand what triggers your attacks.

 The log should contain a description of your attack, what you did for treatment, and how you responded.
-You doctor can help you decide on a recording system that works best for you.
+Your doctor can help you choose a recording system that works best for you.

 By anticipating and being prepared to treat HAE flare-ups, you can manage your HAE and live a full and active life.